20+ Creative Fundraising Ideas for Individuals

 This could be a short video of you on a training ride, a favorite photo of the person who inspires you, or even a quick selfie after a long ride.
 You can also share photos from past Bike to the Beach events to show the incredible community your donors will be supporting.
 These visuals make your campaign feel personal and real, helping people see the impact of their donation.

-Build Your Campaign Calendar
+Create Your Campaign Timeline

 Planning is crucial for building momentum.
 Create a simple timeline for your campaign that includes key dates for launching, promoting, and wrapping up your fundraising.
 This doesn’t need to be complicated, just a basic outline to keep you on track.